Pagamento na entrega on Shopify: the Brazilian COD reality check

 The honest picture first

-We build a COD app, and we'll still say it: for most Brazilian stores shipping via Correios or national private carriers, COD isn't operationally available — those networks don't collect consumer cash at the door the way carriers do in India or Romania.
+We build a COD app, and we'll still say it: for most Brazilian stores shipping via Correios or national private carriers, COD isn't operationally available.
+Those networks don't collect consumer cash at the door the way carriers do in India or Romania.
 Pix's dominance also removes most of COD's trust rationale: customers who don't want to type card numbers pay by Pix in seconds.
 Offer pagamento na entrega only where you can actually collect: local motoboy delivery, your own fleet, or a regional courier that explicitly contracts cash collection.

 Where it does make sense

-- Same-city delivery (São Paulo, Rio, capital metros) with motoboys carrying cash or card machines (maquininhas) — common for food-adjacent, pharmacy, flowers, and fast-fashion niches.
+- Same-city delivery (São Paulo, Rio, capital metros) with motoboys carrying cash or card machines (maquininhas): common for food-adjacent, pharmacy, flowers, and fast-fashion niches.

 - High-distrust segments where seeing the product before paying wins orders that Pix checkout loses.

-- Card on delivery — the maquininha at the door is Brazil's real “COD”: the payment is card, but committed only on receipt.
+- Card on delivery: the maquininha at the door is Brazil's real “COD”.
+The payment is card, but committed only on receipt.

 The setup, restricted hard